s3dky/FPGA_Smart_Home/README.md

 ### Digital System Design **- Mechatronics course -**  project
 The aim of the project is to design two system models controlled by the Spartan3E FPGA board for smart home automation: fire detection and door passcode detection models.
-The FPGA board should be programmed using VHDL to work as the core control of the two models based on external inputs.
+The FPGA board is programmed using VHDL to work as the core control of the two models based on external inputs.
 ## Project Components and sensors